martapanizzut/mathconf/registration.md

-page-title: Developements in Algorithmic, Discrete and Tropical Geometry
+page-title: Developments in Algorithmic, Discrete and Tropical Geometry
 ---

 # Registrations